odoo/documentation/legal/terms/enterprise.rst

 ---------------------------

-To the maximum extent permitted by law, the aggregate liability of each party together with its affiliates arising out of or related to this Agreement will not exceed the total amount paid by the Customer under this Agreement during the 6 months immediately preceding the date of the event giving rise to such claim.
+To the maximum extent permitted by law, the aggregate liability of each party together with its affiliates arising out of or related to this Agreement will not exceed 50% of the total amount paid by the Customer under this Agreement during the 12 months immediately preceding the date of the event giving rise to such claim.
 Multiple claims shall not enlarge this limitation.

 In no event will either party or its affiliates be liable for any indirect, special, exemplary,